zhiyinl5633/01-gets-lab/README.md

 Once we store the return value of `gets` in a variable, we can treat that variable as we would any variable pointing to a string––interpolate with it, convert it to an integer, add it to an array, you name it.

-Remember to run `learn submit` so you can move on to the next lesson.

-### Advanced: How `gets` gets input from the terminal

-We already know, in general terms, how the `puts` method outputs text to the terminal, but here's a reminder from an earlier lesson, "Puts, Print and Return":

->How do the puts and print methods actually output text to your console?
-They use the `$stdout` global variable provided to us by Ruby.
-You don't need to worry about global variables right now.
-For the purposes of understanding how puts and print work, we just need to understand the following:

->Your computer has a stdout file that communicates with your operating system.
-So, puts and print actually send output to the `$stdout` variable.
-The `$stdout` variable sends that information to the stdout file on your computer which in turn communicates with your operating system which in turn outputs that information to the console.

-The `gets` method works similarly.
-Just like your computer has a standard output file, it has a standard input file.
-When you enter text in your terminal, you are writing to that file.
-And, just like Ruby has a `$stdout` global variable, it has a `$stdin` global variable.
-The `$stdin` variable holds a stream from the standard input.
-It can be used to read input from the console.

-The `gets` method wraps the `$stdin` variable, reading text from the standard input and allowing you to store that text in a variable, so that you can operate on it later.

-### Sanitizing User Input: The `strip` and `chomp` Methods
+### Sanitizing User Input: The `chomp` Method

 One thing to know about the `#gets` method is that it captures a new line character at the end of whatever input it is storing.
-We don't want extra whitespace or new lines to be appended to the user input we are trying to store.
-So, we can chain a call to the `#strip`method to remove any new lines or trailing whitespace.
+When the user types their response and presses `enter`, the `enter` is captured as an extra line.
+We don't want new lines to be appended to the user input we are trying to store.
+So, we can chain a call to the `#chomp` method to remove any new lines.

-The `#chomp` method works similarly, and you are likely to see `#gets.chomp` used in some examples online.
-The `#chomp` method removes any new lines at the end of a string while the `#strip` method removes both trailing whitespace *and* new lines.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-gets-input' title='Objectives'>Objectives</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/ruby-gets-input'>gets CLI Input</a> on Learn.co and start learning to code for free.</p>
+## Practice on your own

+Want to try it out for yourself?
+Create a new file in the root of this repository called `mimick.rb`.

+1. Define a new method `#me_too(name)` that will `puts` the string `NAME???
+That's my name too!!!`.
+Notice how we're shouting the name.
+2. After your method definition, `puts` a greeting that asks the user for their name.
+3. Use `gets.chomp` and store the result in a variable, such as `user_name`.
+4. Call your `#me_too` method using `user_name` to turn your CLI into a lying mimicker.
+5. Use `ruby mimick.rb` to test it out for yourself.

+Keep playing!
+Use what you've learned to turn your CLI into your new best friend (or worst enemy).